-Sr. No. Title Description I. Name of the scheme DSP Value Fund II.
-Category of the Scheme Value Fund III.
-Scheme type An open ended equity scheme following a value investment strategy IV.
-Scheme code DSPM/O/E/VAF/19/11/0042 V. Investment objective The primary investment objective of the scheme is to seek to generate consistent returns by investing in equity and equity related or fixed income securities which are currently undervalued.
-However, there is no assurance that the investment objective of the scheme will be achieved.
+Sr. No. Title Description I. Name of the scheme DSP Multi Asset Allocation Fund II.
+Category of the Scheme Multi Asset Allocation III.
+Scheme type An open ended scheme investing in equity/equity related securities, debt/ money market instruments, commodity ETFs, exchange traded commodity derivatives and overseas securities IV.
+Scheme code DSPM/O/H/MAA/23/06/0065 V. Investment objective The investment objective of the Scheme is to seek to generate long term capital appreciation by investing in multi asset classes including equity and equity related securities, debt and money market instruments, commodity ETFs, exchange traded commodity derivatives and overseas securities.
+There is no assurance that the investment objective of the Scheme will be achieved.
 VI.
-Liquidity/listing details Liquidity Details: details As per SEBI (MF) Regulations, redemption proceeds shall be dispatched within 3 Working Days from the date of such acceptance.
-Investor may note that in case of exceptional scenarios as prescribed by AMFI vide its communication no. AMFI/ 35P/ MEM-COR/ 74 / 2022-23 dated January 16, 2023 read with Clause 14.1.3 of the SEBI Master Circular No. SEBI/HO/IMD/IMD-PoD-1/P/CIR/2024/90 dated June 27, 2024 ('SEBI Master Circular'), the AMC may not be able to adhere with the timelines prescribed above.
+Liquidity/listing details Liquidity Details: Redemption or repurchase proceeds shall be dispatched to Unit Holders within 3 working Days from the date of redemption or repurchase.
+Investor may note that in case of exceptional scenarios provided by AMFI vide its communication no. AMFI/ 35P/ MEM-COR/ 74 / 2022-23 dated January 16, 2023 and prescribed under para 14.1.3 of the Master Circular No. SEBI/HO/IMD/POD-1/P/CIR/2023/74 dated May 19, 2023, on Master Circular for Mutual Funds ('SEBI Master Circular'), the AMC may not be able to adhere with the timelines prescribed above.
 Listing Details: The Scheme is open ended and the Units are not listed on any stock exchange.
 However, the Mutual Fund may, at its sole discretion, list the Units on one or more Stock Exchanges at a later date, and thereupon the Mutual Fund will make suitable public announcement to that effect.
 VII.
-Benchmark (Total Return As per AMFI Tier I benchmark: Nifty 500 TRI.
-Index) Justification- As required under Clause 1.9 of the SEBI Master Circular, the benchmark has been selected from amongst those notified by AMFI as the first tier benchmark to be adopted by mutual funds and which are reflective of the category of the scheme.
+Benchmark (Total Return Index) AMFI Tier I benchmark: 40% NIFTY500 TRI + 20% NIFTY Composite Debt Index + 15% Domestic Price of Physical Gold (based on London Bullion Market Association (LBMA) gold daily spot fixing price) + 5% iCOMDEX Composite Index + 20% MSCI World Index Justification- As required Clause no. 1.9 as per SEBI Circular no. SEBI/HO/IMD/IMD-PoD-1/P/CIR/2023/74 dated May 19, 2023, the benchmark has been selected from amongst those notified by AMFI as the first tier benchmark to be adopted by mutual funds and which are reflective of the category of the scheme.
 The Trustee may change the benchmark for any of the Schemes in future, if a benchmark better suited to the investment objective of that Scheme is available at such time and as per the guidelines and directives issued by SEBI from time to time.
-Second Tier benchmark: Not Applicable VIII.
-NAV disclosure The NAVs of the Scheme/plans will be calculated by the Mutual Fund on each Business Day and will be made available by 8:30 p.m. of the immediately succeeding Business Day.
-The information on NAVs of the Scheme/plans may be obtained by the Unit Holders, on any day, by calling the office of the AMC or any of the Investor Service Centres at various locations.
-The NAV of the Scheme will also be updated on the AMFI website www.amfiindia.com and on www.dspim.com .
-Further Details in Section II.
-IX.
-Applicable timelines Timeline For: Dispatch of redemption proceeds - As per SEBI (MF) Regulations, redemption proceeds shall be dispatched within 3 Working Days from the date of such acceptance.
+Second Tier benchmark: Not Applicable